 The Center for Continuing Studies’ Construction Management Program enables today’s construction industry managers to put principles and theories into immediate action on the job.
 Complete your projects on time and on budget.

 Earn our Certificate or take just the courses that interest you.

 To earn the certificate, you must complete all 9 courses.

-Cost: $398 (for students taht have not taken Construction Blueprint Reading.
+Cost: $98 (for students that have not taken Construction Blueprint Reading.
 Course cost includes Blueprints.)

 |10||M, Th||6:30-9:30pm||Joseph Scillieri|

 It is important to develop and implement proper and clearly understand Contracts, Scopes of Work, and Contract Specifications.
 It is equally important for all those in the construction process to understand and properly interpret and abide by these documents.
 Types of Contracts, ‘Ready Made”, Contracts such as AIA, Contract Implementation, Contract Specifications, their preparation and interpretation will be covered.
 Classes will consist of a combination of lectures and open discussion of topics/situations/problems brought in by class members.
 Bringing in your challenges and problems for discussion participation is strongly encouraged.